thclough/tighe_clough_portfolio/README.md

 ## [Project 2: We Have ML at Home - my humble ML Framework](https://github.com/thclough/we_have_ml_at_home)
 Write ML algos from scratch, highest level of abstraction is numpy, test with dummy data sets (no C++ level GPU code...yet)
 - ✅ Data loaders to load in large CSV's
-- ✅ Custom data structures to accomodate training on my slow CPU (in the no_resources dir)
+- ✅ Custom data structures to accommodate training on my slow CPU (in the no_resources dir)
 - ✅ Model "drivers", show loss graphs during training, save model training history, save and load models to further refine
 - ✅ Dense layers (regular neural networks)
 - ✅ L2 Regularization